kyadthare/myproject/README.md

 git clone https://github.com/kyadthare/myproject.git   <your-directory>

 Download  EGit Plug-in for eclipse and import  this repository and create local branch.
-Build and launch the application on the localhost at url http://localhost:8080/CareProvider
+Build and launch the application on the localhost at URL: http://localhost:8080/CareProvider.
+This requires appserver such as Tomcat to be configured.

 ###Configure IBM Bluemix cloud platform